-We recently visited with Benjamin Ramirez and Ross Russell, a couple who moved to Merida almost exactly a year ago.
+We recently visited with Benjamin Ramirez and Ross Russell.
 After living and working almost 30 years in the Philadelphia area, they moved lock, stock & barrel down to Merida.
 Like many fellow expats, they bought and restored an old house in the Centro Historico.
 Since the completion of their home, a big part of enjoying their new life here has been learning about their new hometown.

 And one of the surprising things they learned about after they moved here was the Symphony Orchestra of Yucatan.
-For the last five years, we have been watching the growing importance, skill and influence of Merida's symphony orchestra.
-Unlike when we moved here over five years ago, in 2007 the city has had a full season of concerts at the beautiful Jose Peon Contreras Theatre and a growing number of satellite classical music events.
+Since we moved to Merida, we have been watching the growing importance, skill and influence of Merida's symphony orchestra.
+Though it started small, in 2007 the city has had a full season of concerts at the beautiful Jose Peon Contreras Theatre and a growing number of satellite classical music events.

 For Benjamin and Ross, life in Philadelphia had always included season tickets for the concerts of the Philadelphia Orchestra.
 Over the years they were privileged to witness several generations of conductors, starting with Eugene Ormandy and followed by Riccardo Muti, Wolfgang Sawallisch, and most recently Maestro Christoph Eschenbach.
 They were more than a bit pleased to learn that they could continue attending concerts just four blocks away from their new home, in a beautiful opera house and at a fraction of the price!

 But of course Merida has a Symphony Orchestra, right?
 The Yucatan has a rich musical heritage and if you've ever witnessed the dancing at Santa Lucia Park on a Sunday afternoon, you know that music is in the very bones of the people in this city.
-Every day in Merida we have the chance to hear traditional Yucatecan music (check out our Events listings for details...).
+Every day in Merida we have the chance to hear traditional Yucatecan music.
 The Yucatan even has its own musical style (trova) and many of the Yucatan's composers and popular songs are internationally known.
 Merida has a museum dedicated to the music and musicians that were born here, the Museo de la Canción Yucateca (Museum of the Yucatecan Song, literally) located on Calle 57 near Calle 50.
 But until quite recently, we were surprised to learn, Merida has not had a symphony orchestra!

 According to Elizabeth Arnott, a violinist in the symphony since its inception and a native of England, there have been multiple attempts to establish a symphony orchestra in Merida ever since the middle of the 19th Century.
 Several local composers created symphonic music and were interested in promoting classical music in the largest city on the Peninsula.
 In the 1920’s the Orquesta Sinfonica de Merida was created, and over the years, several temporary orchestras were developed as well.
 Apparently one of them even had the brief support of Queen Elizabeth of England when she was still a princess.
 However, due to economical difficulties, lack of support, and unavailability of qualified musicians, each and every one of those efforts failed.